LemScoot/Group-Project-for-Programming-2023/README.md

 Group Project for Programming class 2023

-README for Snake/Pacman Game
+README for Snake Game

 # Roles of the group

-Product Manager/programmer - Sophie Schwankl
+Product Manager/Programmer - Sophie Schwankl

 Programmers - Liam Scott and Lucas Jackson